 From online shopping and “smart” devices to driverless cars and personal robots, technology continues to improve our lives in extraordinary ways.
 These same technologies leave a trail sharing who we are, where we go and what we consume.
 Learn about exciting technological advances and myriad hazards, seen and unseen, of our ever-more connected world at this year’s Engineering Lecture Series.

 Lectures are free but seating is limited.
-Registration, which opens on September 1, 2015, is required.
+Registration is required.

 The Invisible Trail: Pervasive Tracking in a Connected Age

 Franziska Roesner, Assistant Professor, Computer Science & Engineering